 Multi-face Tagging

-For faster tagging, use the dot menu at the top right.
-Tag more than one face by holding down the CTRL button while pressing the left mouse button for the thumbnails of interest.
-Then, click on the dot menu in the upper right for any one of the selected thumbnails and add a “name” tag.
+For faster tagging, use the menu at the top right.
+Use the name tag icon to tag all faces visible.
+Or, you can tag more than one face by holding down the CTRL button while pressing the left mouse button repeatedly for the thumbnails of interest.
+Then, click on the dot menu below any one of the selected thumbnails and add a “name” to all selected thumbnails.

 Preview Images

-- Double-click on any image (not face) thumbnail to view it in the TTP Photo Viewer.
-You can also add tags from here.
+2. Double-click on any image thumbnail in the right pane to view it in the TTP Photo Viewer.
+You can also add tags directly from the Photo Viewer.

 Merge People